 As a fully-managed service, you don’t need to worry about wasting time and effort on setting up and maintaining your database.
 And when it comes to security, Heroku’s continuous protection feature applies the latest security patches to keep you protected at all times.

 Database forks allow you to clone your database, to test new schema migrations, and Dataclips help you make better business decisions by sharing questions and interacting in other ways.

-Depending on the package you pick, you can get up to seven days rollback and high availability with a maximum of 15 minutes downtime.
+Depending on the package you choose, you can enjoy up to seven days of rollback and high availability with a maximum downtime of 15 minutes.

 Pricing and Support